rivenintech/medito-fundraising-page/README.md

   - Notifications with the amount of the donation and the donor's name are displayed after each donation *(mock data for now)*.
 - Donation form modal after clicking the "Donate" button:
   - Supports all currencies supported by Stripe (135+)!
 But it's really easy to remove the ones you don't want to support.
+  - Currency exchange from API for donation tiers with progress bar.
   - Supports one-off and recurring donations (monthly/yearly).
   - Connected to Stripe's TEST API, so you can see that it works properly. [(https://stripe.com/docs/testing#testing-interactively)](https://stripe.com/docs/testing#testing-interactively)
   - Includes client-side validation and Stripe's server-side validation.
 If the user enters invalid data, a notification with a Stripe error message will be displayed.